straz/pas/pubs/consulting/ROM-intro/Intro_to_ROM.md

-conditions are identified and the client is contacted to find out whether the deviant information should be included in the diagnosis. <i>Critical performance ratios</i> are then calculated from the accepted data and results compared with information in the R-O-M(tm) and MANTIS data bases as well as against constantly updated research findings.
+conditions are identified and the client is contacted to find out whether the deviant information should be included in the diagnosis. <i>Critical performance ratios</i> are then calculated from the accepted data and results compared with information in the R-O-M&trade; and MANTIS data bases as well as against constantly updated research findings.
 Great care is taken to assure statistically reliable comparisons.
 To that end we recognize differences by industries (by major standard industry classification categories), differences